Semidefinite games: Outlook and open questions

 Since the transition from bimatrix games to semidefinite games leads from polyhedra to spectrahedra, in the geometric description of Nash equilibria, the questions on the maximal number of Nash equilibria appear to become even more challenging than in the bimatrix situation.
 Both from the viewpoint of the combinatorics of Nash equilibria and from the viewpoint of computation, rank restrictions have been fruitfully exploited in the contexts of bimatrix games \cite{agm-2021,kannan-theobald-2010} and separable games \cite{sop-2008}.
 It would be interesting to study the exploitation of low-rank structures of semidefinite games in the case of payoff tensors with suitable conditions on a low tensor rank.

+Concerning the reduction from semidefinite programs to semidefinite games, it is a natural question whether the handlings of the exceptional cases by Adler \cite{adler-2013} and von Stengel \cite{von-stengel-2022} can be generalized to the semidefinite case.

 We also briefly mention questions of the semidefinite generalizations of more general classes of (bimatrix) games.
-A \emph{polymatrix game}~\cite{ccdp-polymatrix-16} is defined by a graph.
+A \emph{polymatrix game} (or \emph{network game})~\cite{ccdp-polymatrix-16} is defined by a graph.
 The nodes are the players and each edge corresponds to a two-player zero-sum matrix game.
 Every player chooses one set of strategies and she uses it with all the games that she is involved with.
 The game has an equilibrium that we can compute efficiently using linear programming.
 Shapley's \emph{stochastic games} are two-player zero-sum games of potentially infinite duration.
 Roughly speaking, the game takes place on a complete graph, the nodes of which correspond to zero-sum matrix games.
-Two players, starting from an arbitrary node (position), at each stage of the game, they play a zero-sum matrix game and they receive payoffs.
+Two players, starting from an arbitrary node (position), at each stage of the game, play a zero-sum matrix game and receive payoffs.
 Then, with a non-zero probability the game either stops or they players move to another node and play again.
 Because the stopping probabilities are non-zero at each position, the game terminates.
 Shapley proved \cite{shapley_stochastic_1953} that this game has an equilibrium; there is also an algorithm to compute it \cite{hansen2011exact}, see also \cite{oliu2021new}.
 It remains a future task to study the generalizations of polymatrix and stochastic games when the underlying bimatrix games are replaced by semidefinite games.
+For semidefinite polymatrix games this has recently been initiated in~\cite{itt-2023}.